archavka/CV/README.md

 ### __Experience__

-__Office Experience__
+__Experience__

+Electrical engineer

+* Scheming electrical systems using AutoCAD Electrical
+* Proposing electrical power solutions based on the building specifications
+* Communicating electrical specifications to the technical and non-technical teams
+* Carried out junior electrical engineer training for 10 new recruits on-site
+* Prepared technical electrical drawings and submitted them for approval from the project consultants

-Worked at “Ginosi apartels & hotels“ on software automation of fraud prevention and finance related procedures, also was dealing with partner companies in Czechia.
+Worked at “Ginosi apartels & hotels“ on finance related procedures

+* Building fraud investigation, prevention action flows
+* Testing the functionality of backoffice software
+* Dealing with partner companies in Czech Republic

 ### __Education__